During his spell at Leeds

 full-backs with the surname Jones.
 What did turn out to be a very strange

-coincidence though was by the time the final whistle was blown both
+coincidence though was by the time the final whistle was blown the two

 full-backs - Ray Jones and Bryn Jones (not related) - had both ended up in